In writing by hand, we deliberately pause to make the brain wait. This forced interruption, called disfluency, yields more thoughtful writing.

 It’s true: the more you get down, the more you have to play with.
-They even say to write continuously to push out our ideas.
+One writes continuously to push out ideas.

 But acceleration can reduce the quality of your prose.
-The neurons need time to connect to each other in order to talk with more clarity.
+The neurons need time to anchor the sea of thoughts in order to discover more clarity.

 Whether you’re writing via keyboard or analog, all writing is in the edit.
 Having a writing process just makes it easier.